mozilla-cordova/mozilla-cordova.github.io/README.md

 This is a repo for Mozilla to track our Cordova work.
-We do all of our work inside the `mozilla-cordova` organization on github.
+It is served at http://mozilla-cordova.github.io/ and aggregates all the issues/PRs across the repos inside mozilla-cordova.
 Each Cordova plugin is a separate repo forked from the official Apache repo.

+You should file issues for a plugin at the plugin's repository, not here.

 ## Installing Plugins